 Want the best PFD for your on-water adventures?
 We researched over 90 of the top life jackets and selected the most intriguing 11 to test extensively on and in the water.
 We know it can be a confusing piece of gear to purchase that often seems oversimplified in description and uncomfortable in practice.
 Our testing waters were Lake Tahoe and the surrounding lakes and streams of the Sierra Nevada.
 For months our team of expert testers and their friends used and abused these life-saving devices aboard paddleboards, kayaks, canoes, and boats.
 The result is an in-depth review of the best PFDs out there, along with our top recommendations for paddling, for women, for a budget, and for an all-around great experience.

-The Best PFDs and Life Jackets of 2019
+The Best PFDs and Life Jackets

 Compare at 3 sellers